 Where this criterion is met and a project to investigate permit parking is added to the Programme of Parking Projects, the investigations will include a survey of all residents' views on whether they support permit parking's introduction, if they would be content to pay the permit fees, and what days/times they would wish any permit scheme to operate.
-Formal proposals would only be prepared if at least 65% of responses, including 50% of actual addresses, favoured permit parking and were willing to pay the necessary costs.
+Formal proposals would only be prepared if at least 75% of households responded and of those responses 75% favoured permit parking and were willing to pay the necessary costs.
 Any proposals arising from this would take into consideration residents' preferred days and times of operation and stated concerns.